Photographs on this page were taken by the author in 2016 and 2017.

 After 26 years of ethnic targeting, ethic favouritism, genocide and state oppression by their government, largely ignored by the outside world, too many Ethiopians are sick and tired of a deceitful regime that utterly controls them and keeps them gagged, poor and helpless.

 In the past year, things have come to a head.
 In October, 2016, the government declared a state-of-emergency, extended the state-of-emergency in March 2017, and uses that state-of emergency to control and silence its people even more.
 All hell then broke loose in September, 2017, when apparent ethnic conflict broke out between the Oromo and Somali people in Ethiopia, leading to hundreds of deaths and injuries, and displacement of thousands of Oromos from their homes.
 There is every reason to believe, from reports, that this conflct was deliberately planned and instigated by the central Ethiopian government itself, for complex reasons that are beyond the scope of this article, but not the least because the government has destructively targeted Oromos ethnically for decades.

 There are wealthy people in Ethiopia, but there are many, many, many, many more poor people there.

 The richest person there is said to be businessman, Sheikh Mohammed Al Amoudi; he is worth about $11 billion.
-Of the others in the top ten wealthiest, according to the above and other sources, at least four are, or were, politicians, including the former First Lady, Azeb Mesfin (said to be worth about $3 billion).

 And the poorest?
 The oppressive leaders, shamefully poor in humanity, who silence those who want to speak out for the rights of people, through intimidation and unethical proclamations that make a mockery of the Ethiopian Constitution and stifle human rights.